 • Furthermore, an existing bond with a higher interest rate will appreciate in value if the current interest rates on freshly issued bonds decline.

 Bond yields, or the interest rate a bond pays, and bond prices typically fluctuate in the opposite way, or in an inverse relationship.
 Prices for old bonds are likely to decline as interest rates rise because the coupon they give is less valuable than that of new bonds.
+Yields have increased as a result of the Federal Reserve aggressively raising interest rates in 2022, which has led to a broad decline in bond prices.
+All bonds do not accrue interest.
+Some bonds referred to as zero-coupon bonds, provide a return after maturation.
+These bonds are typically sold at a significant discount to their face value because they don’t pay interest.

 How To Start Investing In Bonds?

 Although buying stocks and bonds share many similarities, there is no relationship between the locations at which each can be done so.
 Each asset begins from a slightly different place.
 Bonds are not publicly traded, whereas equities are on a centralized market.
 Bonds must be bought “over the counter,” which is another way of saying that investors must use a broker to buy the majority of different types of bonds; the exception is T-bonds, which are bought directly from the government.
 Investors might look for exchange-traded funds that deal in bonds outside of brokers and official websites.
+There are some fundamental prerequisites that you must meet, regardless of how you obtain them.

 • Valid ID Cards